stitchdata/docs/_developer-files/connect/api/documentation/api-form-properties.md

   - content: |
       Stitch connects to a large, diverse universe of applications and data warehouses, each of which is configured differently.

-      The `properties` objects contain the properties necessary to create a source or destination object.
+      Connection property objects contain the properties necessary to create a source or destination object.
+Connection object property objects can contain two types of properties:

+      - **Form properties** are required to create the source or destination and complete the connection's [`form` step]({{ site.data.connect.api.data-structures.connection-steps.section }}).
+The majority of sources and destinations will only have form properties.

+      - **OAuth properties** are used to complete the source or destination's [`oauth` step]({{ site.data.connect.api.data-structures.connection-steps.section }}), if the connection supports OAuth. **OAuth properties are only required if you're performing OAuth for the connection yourself.** Otherwise, Stitch will perform the OAuth handshake using its own client credentials.

-      These properties can also be found in the `form` step of the source or destination's report card.
-If the source or destination also supports OAuth authentication, the properties required for OAuth can be found in the `oauth` step of the report card.
-Refer to the [Performing OAuth with Stitch Connect guide]({{ link.connect.guides.configure-connection-oauth | prepend: site.baseurl }}) for more info about OAuth configuration for connections.
+         Refer to the [Performing OAuth with Stitch Connect]({{ link.connect.guides.configure-connection-oauth | prepend: site.baseurl }}) guide for more info.

+      All connection properties should be sent in the `properties` argument when creating or updating a source or destination. **Note**: OAuth properties may be provided alongside form properties in a single `POST` or `PUT` request.
+A separate request isn't necessary.

-  - title: "Search for a connection property"
+  - title: "Search for a connection property object"
     anchor: "search-connection-properties"
     content: |
       {% assign form-properties = all-docs | where:"content-type","api-form" | sort_natural: "title" %}